Primary

 Also targets: Glutes, Hamstrings

-Want Banded Squat in your program?
+See where Banded Squat fits in your weekly plan

 Stand on a resistance band with feet shoulder-width apart.